opnsense/docs/source/manual/how-tos/shaper_limit_per_user.rst

     }

-To start go to :menuselection:`Firewall --> Traffic Shaper --> Settings`.
+To start go to :menuselection:`Firewall --> Shaper --> Pipes`.

-Step 1 - Create Upload and Download Pipes
+Step 1 - Create download and upload pipes
 -----------------------------------------
 On the **Pipes** tab click the **+** button in the lower right corner.
 An empty **Edit Pipe** screen will popup.